anil614sagar/advanceddevjam/lab1.md

   - API Call to **https://{ORNAME}-test.apigee.net/v1/{your_initials}-employees/** should return details in JSON.

-## Let's do it !
+## Let's do it!

-Add a conditional flow that get's executed when proxy path suffix matches '/{employeeId}' & http method is GET.
+Add a conditional flow that gets executed when proxy path suffix matches '/{employeeId}' & HTTP method is GET.

 **Step 1**: Click on proxy you have created earlier, Click on Develop tab.